A Max-Min Task Offloading Algorithm for Mobile Edge Computing Using Non-Orthogonal Multiple Access: Proposed Solution

 \section{Proposed Solution}

 In this section, we propose an efficient solution to problem~\eqref{MEC:NOMA} and prove the convergence of the proposed algorithm.
 Moreover, for a fair comparison, we also discuss a corresponding optimized OMA-MEC system.
+Since the problem in \eqref{MEC:NOMA} is non-convex, to solve it we approximate the non-convex constraints with convex ones.
+Afterwards, we use the SCA framework to develop an iterative procedure to solve the original problem.
+One of novel features of this work lies in how we develop approximating functions that satisfy certain conditions within the SCA framework, as we see below.